moby/moby/docs/sources/reference/builder.md

 change them using `docker run --env <key>=<value>`.

 > **Note**:
-> One example where this can cause unexpected consequenses, is setting
+> One example where this can cause unexpected consequences, is setting
 > `ENV DEBIAN_FRONTEND noninteractive`.
 Which will persist when the container
 > is run interactively; for example: `docker run -t -i image bash`